milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Akira/Meeting Akira.md

 Akira: "How are you finding Nobaros?
 Adjusting well?"

-*His question catches me off guard, as if he's read my mind.*
+*His question catches me off guard, as if he read my mind.*

 Emi: "Eh?
 Ah, I mean, it's. . . different.
 I'm still trying to get my bearings to be honest.
 But I do appreciate how tranquil this place is.
 I think I'll slowly be able to adjust."